Links on Android Authority may earn us a commission. Learn more.

 The only difference between ECG vs. EKG is the spelling of the abbreviation.
 ECG is an abbreviation for electrocardiogram or electrocardiograph — both English words — while EKG is an abbreviation for the German spelling of elektrokardiogramm.
 Functionally, electrocardiogram sensors and elektrokardiogramm sensors are the same.

-This technology was exclusively used by medical professionals to evaluate patients in the past.
-A medical technician attaches ten adhesive electrode patches to a patient’s chest, arms, and legs through this process.
-Those patches connect the patient to a machine that interprets and displays the heart’s electrical patterns for a doctor to evaluate.
-The process is straightforward, completely painless, and should only take about ten minutes to complete.
+In the past, this technology was exclusively used by medical professionals to evaluate patients.
+In an exam room or even in an ambulance, a medical technician attaches ten adhesive electrode patches to a patient’s chest, arms, and legs through this process.
+These patches connect the patient to a machine that interprets and displays the heart’s electrical patterns for a doctor to evaluate.
+The process is straightforward and completely painless.

 So, if this way of performing an ECG is so simple, why do we need it on wearable technology?
 For starters, people with heart issues frequently need to monitor their heart health.
 If you can’t see your doctor right away, this can be difficult.
 Buying a wearable with an ECG sensor is a good way to keep an eye on things without setting up doctor appointments every other week.